unknownue/PyTorch.docs/torch/_sources/torch.overrides.rst.txt

 ---------------

 This module exposes various helper functions for the ``__torch_function__`` protocol.
-See :ref:`extending-torch` for more detail on the ``__torch_function__`` protocol.
+See :ref:`extending-torch-python` for more details on the ``__torch_function__`` protocol.

 Functions